Dynatrace/dynatrace-otel-collector/config_examples/README.md

 # Collector example configurations

-Here you can find a collection of example collector configurations.
+Here you can find a collection of example Collector configurations.

 ## Samples